pfhonore/puppet-slurm/README.md

 ####Slurmd
 * `slurm::node`: Boolean that decides if this host will be a slurm client, namely run the slurmd process and accept jobs.
 Default is true.
 * `slurm::slurmd_log_file`: String that sets where the log for the slurmd will be written.
 Default is `/var/log/slurm/slurmd.log`.
+* `slurm::cgroup_mountpoint`: String that sets CgroupMountpoint in cgroup.conf.
+Default is `/cgroup`.
+* `slurm::cgroup_automount`: Boolean that sets CgroupAutomount in cgroup.conf.
+Default is true.
+* `slurm::cgroup_contrain_cores`: Boolean that sets ConstrainCores in cgroup.conf.
+Default is false.
+* `slurm::cgroup_task_affinity`: Boolean that sets TaskAffinity in cgroup.conf.
+Default is false.
+* `slurm::cgroup_allowed_ram_space`: String that sets AllowedRAMSpace in cgroup.conf.
+Default is 100.
+* `slurm::cgroup_allowed_swap_space`: String that sets AllowedSwapSpace in cgroup.conf.
+Default is 0.
+* `slurm::cgroup_constrain_ram_space`: Boolean that sets ConstrainRAMSpace in cgroup.conf.
+Default is false.
+* `slurm::cgroup_constrain_swap_space`: Boolean that sets ConstrainSwapSpace in cgroup.conf.
+Default is false.
+* `slurm::cgroup_max_ram_percent`: String that sets MaxRAMPercent in cgroup.conf.
+Default is 100.
+* `slurm::cgroup_max_swap_percent`: String that sets MaxSwapPercent in cgroup.conf.
+Default is 100.
+* `slurm::cgroup_min_ram_space`: String that sets MinRAMSpace in cgroup.conf.
+Default is 30.
+* `slurm::cgroup_constrain_devices`: Boolean that sets ConstrainDevices in cgroup.conf.
+Default is false.
+* `slurm::cgroup_allowed_devices`: Hash that sets the allowed devices using the allowed devices template.
+Default is `slurm::params::cgroup_allowed_devices`.
+* `slurm::socket`: String that sets the Socket variable in node.conf for the node in question.
+Default is undefined.
+* `slurm::cores_per_socket`: String that sets the CoresPerSocket variable in node.conf for the node in question.
+Default is undefined.
+* `slurm::threads_per_core`: String that sets the ThreadsPerCore variable in node.conf for the node in question.
+Default is undefined.
+* `slurm::tmp_disk`: String that sets the TmpDisk variable in node.conf for the node in question.
+Default is undefined.
+* `slurm::real_memory`: String that sets the RealMemory variable in node.conf for the node in question.
+Default is undefined.
+* `slurm::feature`: String that sets the Feature variable in node.conf for the node in question.
+Default is undefined.

 ####Slurmdbd